anthonyehrhardt/cfMovies/README.md

 # cfMovies
-search and get random movies with public API coldfusion ansd vanilla javascript
+Search and get random movies new releases with public API coldfusion and vanilla javascript